Politics of Bhutan

-The government of Bhutan has been a constitutional monarchy since 18 July 2008.
+The politics of Bhutan historically took place under an absolute monarchy, but has since 2008 been characterized as a constitutional monarchy.
 The King of Bhutan is the head of state.
 The executive power is exercised by the Lhengye Zhungtshog, or council of ministers, headed by the Prime Minister.
 Legislative power is vested in the bicameral Parliament, both the upper house, National Council, and the lower house, National Assembly.

+Historically, Bhutan was governed as an absolute monarchy.
+Democratization occurred with the 2007–2008 Bhutanese National Council election.
 A royal edict issued on April 22, 2007 lifted the previous ban on political parties in anticipation of the National Assembly elections in the following year.
 In 2008, Bhutan adopted its first modern Constitution, codifying the institutions of government and the legal framework for a democratic multi-party system.

 Sovereignty

 Bhutanese external relations and foreign policies were put under British control following the 1910 Treaty of Punakha.
 However, due to the policy of self-imposed isolationism, the effect of the treaty was limited to an extent.
 After Indian independence in 1949, Bhutan and India agreed to a ten-article, perpetual treaty which effectively continued the relationship, but with India replacing the United Kingdom.
 India agreed not to interfere in Bhutan's internal relations, while Bhutan agreed "to be guided by the advice of the Government of India in regard to its external relations" (Article 2).
 The treaty also established free trade and full extradition between the two countries.

 In February 2007, the Indo-Bhutan Friendship Treaty was substantially revised with all references to phrases such as "will be guided" deleted, thus eliminating the last lingering doubts about the sovereign and independent status of Bhutan.